Tips for Winning Board Contracts

 - technical evaluation that looks for clarity and comprehensiveness of the bid and expertise and experience of personnel offered

-- cost evaluation that takes into consideration price realism, balance, and offeror's financial viability
+- price evaluation that takes into consideration price realism, balance, and offeror's financial viability

-- calculation of best value based on technical proficiency and cost effectiveness (best value may not be low price)
+- calculation of best value based on technical and price (best value may not be low price)

 The Board values